 Autumn 2 – Celebrating Difference

-This themes involves anti-bullying (cyber and homophobic bullying included) and diversity work.
+This theme involves anti-bullying (cyber and homophobic bullying included) and diversity work.

 Spring 1 – Dreams and Goals